 CMI is funded through ADA (Average Daily Attendance) and, in addition, receives categorical funds in the form of a block grants.
 CMI provides a comprehensive course of study with an emphasis on college/university preparation.
 Through our general fund money, we support an active extracurricular program which includes tutoring, athletics, clubs, military drill, and marksmanship.
-CMI does not receive Title I money or any other categorical funds and is not a Program Improvement school.
+CMI does receive Title I money, is a Golden Ribbon school and is not a Program Improvement school.